 To factory reset your phone, go to its settings and tap on the “Backup & Reset” option.
 Then, select the “Factory Reset” option and confirm your action.
-After the reset is complete, restart your phone and check if the problem has been fixed.
+After the reset, restart your phone and check if the problem has been fixed.

 2. Update Your Phone’s Operating System

-If your phone’s operating system is outdated, it could be the reason why the volume keeps going down on your phone.
-To update your phone’s operating system, go to Settings > About Phone > System Updates.
+If your phone’s operating system is outdated, it could be why the volume keeps going down on your phone.
+Go to Settings > About Phone > System Updates to update your phone’s operating system.
 If there is an update available, download and install it.

 When you update your phone’s operating system, it not only fixes bugs but also brings new features and improvements.
 You should also ensure that all the apps on your phone are updated to their latest versions.

 3. Restart Android Device